“It’s more like 30 miles as opposed to this bullsh*t song!” ~ Someone’s outspoken daughter

 The above quote came to mind since it was issued last year when my youngest reflected back to the end of her summer — more on that later.
 That it regarded a particularly vintage hit single, one tied to our characteristic coast life — care of a transplanted Chicagoan — initialized another post in this long (almost) forgotten song series.
 Every year around this time, 26 Miles1 seems to rear up to remind me of other summers now wistfully fading into the rearview mirror.

 Being born in the ’50s carried a bit of burden, and perks, as a baby-boomer2.
 Heck, author Jonathan Pontell labeled late boomers like myself, “Generation Jones”, for those brought forth from 1954 to 1964.
-Generally, a group given big expectations while growing up during the ’60s, only to whacked with a different reality compared to those the previous decade.
+Generally, a group given big expectations while growing up during the ’60s, only to be whacked with a different reality compared to those the previous decade.
 Left to deal with the aftermath and dissolution of Viet Nam and the economic downturn of the ’70s and ’80s.

-A lot of the above lends itself to what generated the songs in this era, becoming part and parcel for those of us living in the southland; this one in particular, as Geoff Boucher noted in his 2007 L.A.
+A lot of the above lends itself to what generated the songs in this era, becoming part and parcel for those of us living in the southland.
+This one in particular, as Geoff Boucher noted in his 2007 L.A.
 Times piece:

 “ONE of the sunniest songs about Southern California began in frosty Chicago where a 10-year-old Cubs fan named Bruce Belland watched the movie reels about his team’s spring practices on distant Santa Catalina Island.
 “I would sit there in the dark and stare at the players and those palm trees waving in the background and wonder ‘How can it be that warm anywhere in the world when it is so cold here in Chicago?'””